warrenween/SigmaCoin/src/main/java/ru/opensecreto/sigmacoin/poswba/README.md

 #### Step 2 (optional)

 0. Miner transmits header of found block all over the network.
-1. Moneyholders burn their coins.
+1. Money holders burn their coins.
 Each burned coin is gived unique id and tied to address that burned it.
 2. Using special algorithm N ids of burned coins selected.
 Owner of each selected coin signs block header.
 When each owner signs block block is found.